Risk Perceptions Challenging Green Lighting

 What is holding them back?
 Prof. Sangeeta Sahney and research scholar Sujit Kumar Ray from Vinod Gupta School of Management conducted a PAN India study which suggests financial, psychological, physical, and performance risks perceived by consumers as among the potential reasons behind such conservative buying behaviour, the financial and psychological risks being the key among them.
 (Access Full Paper)

 An LED bulb costs almost 4 times of traditional tube light and close to 15 times of incandescent bulbs.
 Does the extra cost incurred in purchasing an LED light bulb match the benefits of energy efficiency as claimed?
 This is a question which a consumer often ponders on while making the buying decision at a retail shop and finally settles with traditional lighting systems, opines Prof. Sahney, based on the study.
 But LED bulbs are proven power savers with energy efficiency as 9 watts for light output requiring 15 watts and 28 watts in case of CFL and traditional tube lights.
-This leads to a reduction in electricity usage for an estimated period of 6 hours per day for 5 years to ₹ 493/- for LED bulbs as against the cost of ₹821/- and ₹1533/- for CFL and traditional lighting (assuming average unit cost ₹ 5) thus reducing the energy cost by 52%.
+This leads to a reduction in electricity usage for an estimated period of 6 hours per day for 5 years to ₹ 493/- for LED bulbs as against the cost of ₹821/- and ₹1533/- for CFL and traditional lighting (assuming average unit cost ₹ 5) thus reducing total cost by 52% and the energy cost by 68%.

 Another critical factor observed in the study was the Indian consumers’ psychological barrier in this transition to energy efficient lighting system.
 Since the technology is still new in the minds of the Indian consumers, they may not be fully aware of the effectiveness of the products available in the market.